paunin/PostDock/README.md

     * Complex logic with a lot of go-code
     * Non-standard tools for Postgres ecosystem
 * [How to promote master, after failover on postgresql with docker](http://stackoverflow.com/questions/37710868/how-to-promote-master-after-failover-on-postgresql-with-docker)
+* Killing of node in the middle (e.g. `pgslave1`) will cause dieing of whole branch (https://groups.google.com/forum/?hl=fil#!topic/repmgr/lPAYlawhL0o)
+   * That make seance as second or deeper level of replication should not be able to connect to root master (it makes extra load on server) or change upstream at all

 ## Documentation and manuals